-(2) The following table sets forth information on outstanding options held by Mr. Collett on December 31, 2010, including the number of shares underlying both exercisable and unexercisable portions of each stock option as well as the exercise price and the expiration date of each outstanding option:
+- (4) Represents dividends paid on restricted stock awards for all directors other than Mr. Collett.
+For Mr. Collett, represents payments made pursuant to a consulting agreement between Mr. Collett and the Company (\$178,574) and dividend payments on restricted stock awards (\$896). - (5) The following table sets forth information on outstanding options held by Mr. Collett on December 31, 2011, including the number of shares underlying both exercisable and unexercisable portions of each stock option as well as the exercise price and the expiration date of each outstanding option:

 Name Securities Underlying Unexercised Options Exercisable (#) Securities Underlying Unexercised Options Unexercisable (#) Option Exercise Price (\$) Option Expiration Date

-Lawrence A. Collett 4,217(a) - 12.23 1/3/2011
+Lawrence A. Collett 4,438(a) 13.41 1/3/2012

-3,458(a) 576(a) 14.75 1/3/2012

-8,231(a) 5,488(a) 20.67 1/2/2013

-19,966(b) 9,984(b) 28.41 1/22/2018
+13,582(a) 1,509(a) 18.79 1/3/2013

+32,945(b) 25.82 1/22/2018

 - (a) Represents stock option grants issued pursuant to the terms of the Company's 1995 Performance-Based Stock Option Plan during Mr. Collett's tenure as a Company employee.
 The vesting date for option awards is equivalent to the option expiration date, which is the first business day of the seventh calendar year following the grant date of the option award.
 The vesting date can be accelerated based on the Company's attainment of certain financial operating performance criteria. - (b) Represents stock appreciation rights (SARs) issued pursuant to the terms of the Company's 2007 Omnibus Incentive Stock Plan during Mr. Collett's tenure as a Company employee.
 SARs are subject to a three-year vesting schedule, with 1/3 of the shares vesting each year on the anniversary of the grant date of the awards.
-SARs become exercisable upon vesting and expire on the tenth anniversary of the grant date. - (3) Represents fees paid during 2010 for services including Board Meeting and Board Committee Meeting attendance, as well as retainers for Board membership and Board Committee chair positions.
-Amounts include the following fees for service on the Executive Loan Committee of Cass Commercial Bank, the Company's bank subsidiary: Mr. Collett, \$11,000; Mr. Ebel, \$11,500; Mr. Grace, \$11,000; and Mr. Signorelli (chairman), \$10,000.
-The Executive Loan Committee held 24 meetings during 2010.
-Attendance fees are \$500 per meeting. - (4) These amounts represent the aggregate grant date fair value of restricted stock awards for fiscal year ended December 31, 2010, computed in accordance with FASB ASC Topic 718.
-These amounts do not represent the actual amounts paid to or realized by the directors during fiscal year 2010.
-The value as of the grant date for restricted stock is recognized over the number of days of service required for the grant to become vested.
-See Note 11 to the Company's fiscal year 2010 financial statements in the Company's Annual Report on Form 10-K for a complete description of the material assumptions applied in determining grant date fair value.
-The aggregate number of shares of restricted stock awards issued under the Company's 1995 Restricted Stock Bonus Plan and 2007 Omnibus Incentive Stock Plan and outstanding at December 31, 2010 for each director was as follows:
+SARs become exercisable upon vesting and expire on the tenth anniversary of the grant date.